-The Netsparker web application security scanners report vulnerabilities with a high degree of specificity, thus ensuring developers understand the vulnerability, fix it and learn to write more secure code.
+Netsparker reports vulnerabilities with a high degree of specificity, to ensure that developers understand the vulnerability, and are enabled to both fix it and learn to write more secure code.

-The Netsparker scanners will not only report the vulnerability type, but also its variant.
-For example, where other commercial scanners simply report a Cross-site Scripting (XSS) vulnerability, Netsparker reports the specific variant of XSS, such as Reflective XSS, Permanent XSS, XSS via RFI, Limited XSS etc.
+Vulnerability Variants: Netsparker not only reports the vulnerability type, but also its variant.
+For example, in the case of XSS, Netsparker reports whether it is a Reflective XSS, Permanent XSS, XSS via RFI or Limited XSS.

-For every vulnerability the scanners identify, the scanners will also report the vulnerable page and its URL, the vulnerable parameter and its type, and the attack pattern used during the web application security scan.
+Vulnerability Technical Details: For every identified vulnerability, Netsparker also reports the vulnerable page, its URL, the vulnerable parameter and its type, and the attack pattern and payload used during the scan.

-Trying Netsparker is easy and completely free.
-Just click the Download Demo button to get your 15-day evaluation copy of Netsparker Desktop.
+Try our fully customizable and scalable scanning software today.
 No payment is required and we will not ask for your credit card details.